-The region is not identified as being highly prone to major flooding however areas.
+The region is not identified as being highly prone to major flooding however the area surrounding Moulting Lagoon may be subject to localised inundation during high rainfall events.

 2.5.2 Bushfires

 Bushfires are a common part of Australian living with long dry summers and highly volatile forests.
 Each year a number of out of control fires impact on people's lives and property around the country and state, and any development in forested areas needs to be appropriately planned and designed to minimise this risk.